The Bellman equation for power utility maximization with semimartingales: Proof of Lemma : A measurable maximizing sequence Proof of Lemma 3.8: A measurable maximizing sequence

 because $1+z$ is bounded away from $0$.
-Thus $ \psi(z)=z^2\tilde{\psi}(z) $ with a function $\tilde{\psi}$ that is continuous and in particular bounded on $\{|z|\leq 1/2\}$.
+Thus $ \psi(z)=z^2\tilde{\psi}(z) $ with a function~$\tilde{\psi}$ that is continuous and in particular bounded on $\{|z|\leq1/2\}$.

-As a L\'evy measure, $F$ integrates $(|x'|^2+|x|^2)$ on compacts; in particular, $G(d(x,x')):=|x|^2\,F(d(x,x'))$ defines a finite measure on $\{|x|+|x'|\leq \eps\}$.
-Hence $I^F_\eps(y)$ is well defined and finite for $|y|\leq (2\eps)^{-1}$, and dominated convergence shows that $ I^F_\eps(y)=\int_{\{|x|+|x'|\leq \eps\}} (l+x') \tilde{\psi}(y^\top x)\, G(d(x,x')) $ is continuous in $y$ on $\{|y|\leq (2\eps)^{-1}\}$.
+As a L\'evy measure, $F$ integrates $(|x'|^2+|x|^2)$ on compacts; in particular, $G(d(x,x')):=|x|^2 F(d(x,x'))$ defines a finite measure on $\{ |x|+|x'|\leq\eps\}$.
+Hence, $I^F_\eps(y)$ is well defined and finite for $|y|\leq(2\eps)^{-1}$, and dominated convergence shows that $ I^F_\eps(y)=\int_{\{|x|+|x'|\leq\eps\}} (l+x') \tilde{\psi }(y^\top x) G(d(x,x')) $ is continuous in $y$ on $\{|y|\leq(2\eps)^{-1}\}$.

-(iii)~~For $|y|$ bounded by a constant $C$, the integrand in $I^F$ is bounded from below by $C'+|x'|$ for some constant $C'$ depending on $y$ only through $C$.
+(iii) For $|y|$ bounded by a constant $C$, the integrand in $I^F$ is bounded from below by $C'+|x'|$ for some constant $C'$ depending on $y$ only through~$C$.
 We choose $\eps$ as before.
-As $C'+|x'|$ is $F$-integrable on $\{|x|+|x'|> \eps\}$ by~\eqref{eq:FRLintegrates}, $I^F(y)$ is well defined in $\R\cup\{\infty\}$ and l.s.c.\ by Fatou's lemma.
+As $C'+|x'|$ is $F$-integrable on $\{|x|+|x'|> \eps\}$ by~(\ref {eqFRLintegrates}), $I^F(y)$ is well defined in $\R\cup\{\infty\}$ and l.s.c. by Fatou's lemma.

-(iv)~~The first part follows as in (iii), now the integrand is bounded from above by $C'+|x'|$.
-If $y\in\sC^0\setminus\sC^{0,\ast}$, Lemma~\ref{le:gFirstFactorPositive} shows that the integrand equals $-\infty$ on a set of positive $F$-measure. \end{proof}

-\begin{Lemma} The function $g$ is concave.
-If $\sC$ is convex, $g$ has at most one maximum on $\sC\cap\sC^0$, modulo $\sN$. \end{Lemma} \begin{proof} We first remark that the assertion is not trivial because $g$ need not be strictly concave on $\sN^\bot$, for example, the process $R_t=t (1,\ldots,1)^\top$ was not excluded.
+(iv) The first part follows as in (iii), now the integrand is bounded from above by $C'+|x'|$.
+If $y\in\sC^0\setminus\sC^{0,\ast}$, Lemma \ref {legFirstFactorPositive} shows that the integrand equals $-\infty$ on a set of positive $F$-measure. \end{pf} \begin{Lemma} The function $g$ is concave.
+If $\sC$ is convex, $g$ has at most one maximum on $\sC\cap\sC^0$, modulo $\sN$. \end{Lemma} \begin{pf} We first remark that the assertion is not trivial because $g$ need not be strictly concave on $\sN^\bot$, for example, the process $R_t=t (1,\ldots,1)^\top$ was not excluded.

-Note that $g$ is of the form $g(y)= Hy+J(y)$, where $Hy=L_{-}y^\top b^R + y^\top c^{RL}+ \int x' y^\top h(x)\,F^{R,L}$ is linear and $J(y)=\tfrac{(p-1)}{2}L_{-}y^\top c^R y + I^{F^{R,L}}(y)$ is concave.
-We may assume that $h(x)=x1_{\{|x|\leq 1\}}$.
+Note that $g$ is of the form $g(y)= Hy+J(y)$, where $Hy=L_{-}y^\top b^R + y^\top c^{RL}+ \int x' y^\top h(x) F^{R,L}$ is linear and $J(y)=\frac{(p-1)}{2}L_{-}y^\top c^R y + I^{F^{R,L}}(y)$ is concave.
+We may assume that $h(x)=x1_{\{|x|\leq1\}}$.